Casual, day-by-day trading

 - the number of times you have traded at the market.
 Priority is given people who have traded most often on a particular day.
 For example, on a Tuesday, people who have traded most frequently on a Tuesday, will be given priority.

-Stalls are sold on a day-by-day basis.
+Stalls are rented on a day by day basis.
 There is no automatic right to have a stall on any particular day.

 Registering as a casual trader